Cherokee Reservoir - General Information

 - Sauger stocking: 2002 - 93,996; 2001 - 59,502; 2000 - 100,900

-The TWRA plans to stock walleye exclusively in the future to maintain a quality pike-perch fishery.
-There is a 10-fish per day, 15-inch minimum length limit for sauger and a five-fish per day, 18-inch minimum length limit for walleye.
+The TWRA plans to stock walleye and saugeye exclusively in the future to maintain a quality pike-perch fishery.
+There is a 10-fish per day, 15-inch minimum length limit for sauger, walleye, and saugeye in any combination.

-One of the State's largest recreational snag fishery for paddlefish has existed in the headwaters of Cherokee for many years.
-Anglers are allowed one fish per day with no size limit from March 1 through March 15.
+One of the Tennessee's largest recreational snag fishery for paddlefish has existed in the headwaters of Cherokee for many years.
+Anglers are allowed one fish per day with no size limit from April 1 through April 15.
 Culling of paddlefish, whereby an angler removes a fish from his or hers possession and replaces it with another more desirable fish, is not allowed.